guptaanmol184/problem-solving/00-notes.md

 S: Relates to 235, but a binary tree.
 Do DFS and keep track of p, q being seen on the left and right subtree.
 Use this information to identify if the lowest common ancestor has been found if both p and q have been seen.
 T: O(n) | S: O(logn) or O(n) in worst case

+## 155 Min Stack [S]
+P: Design a stack that supports push, pop, top, and retrieving the minimum element in constant time.

+Implement the MinStack class:

+MinStack() initializes the stack object. void push(int val) pushes the element val onto the stack. void pop() removes the element on the top of the stack. int top() gets the top element of the stack. int getMin() retrieves the minimum element in the stack.
+You must implement a solution with O(1) time complexity for each function.

+S: Use the constraint that what you are implementing a stack, hence the operations would only be push, pop, top and nothing else and think how can the min be tracked with the operation.